Infinitesimal deformation of p-adic differential equations on Berkovich curves: Introduction

+We also obtain an \emph{analytic} version of the above result.
+If we have a $K$-analytic group $G$ acting on $X$ by $S$-infinitesimal automorphisms (here the general formalism is that of \cite[Section 12]{Mumford-AbVar}), then the deformation functor furnishes an \emph{analytic semi-linear $G$-module} structure of $\Fs$ (i.e. lifting that of $G$ on $\O_X$) which is compatible with the connection (cf. Section \ref{Analytic semi-linear $G$-modules.} for more details).
+This structure is commonly known as \emph{$G$-equivariant $D$-module on $X$} (cf. \cite{Mumford-invariants}, \cite{Kashi-invariant}).

+If the quotient $[X/G]$ of $X$ by $G$ exists, Theorem \ref{Thm : intro-2} amounts to say that a $G$-compatible differential equation on $X$ gives a fiber bundle on $[X/G]$.
+In our context the quotient does not necessarily exist in the category of $K$-analytic spaces, and it has to be replaced by the usual simplicial object attached to the action of $G$ on $X$ (cf. \eqref{eq : simplicial object}) i.e. by a Stack (as in \cite{Thomason-Alg-K-Th}).

+From this point of view the result is similar to that of J.Sauloy \cite{Sauloy-elliptic} where in the complex theory of $q$-difference equations he shows that a certain class of $q$-difference equations is equivalent to a category of fibered boundles over the elliptic curve $\mathbb{C}^*/q^{\mathbb{Z}}=[X/G]$.

+In the case of automorphisms of the form $f(T)\mapsto f(qT+h)$ of the affine line (this includes as special cases $q$-difference, and difference equations) we are able to construct an explicit description of the image of the functor $\mathrm{Def}_{S,\Sigma}$, and a quasi-inverse functor called \emph{Confluence} (cf. Section \ref{confluence}).

-In Section \ref{Gamma} we apply the above theory of finite difference equations to the case of the particular difference equation satisfied by the Morita's $p$-adic Gamma function.
-We interpret the functional equation of $\Gamma_p(T)$ as a finite difference equation, and from this fact we are able to deduce, by the above theory, that the Gamma function is solution of a rank one differential equation $\Gamma_p^0(T)'=g_0(T)\Gamma_p^0(T)$ where $g_0$ is an analytic function on the open unit disk $\mathrm{D}^-(0,1)$ (here $\Gamma_p^0$ denotes the Taylor expansion of the Gamma function at $T=0$).
-We compute then completely the Radius of convergence of this differential equation which closely related to the Newton polygon of $g_0(T)$.
-We perform our constructions by expressing the differential equation as ``limit'' of the family of finite difference equations
+As an application, in section \ref{Gamma} we apply the previous theory to a particular difference equation satisfied by $\Gamma_p$.
+We prove the following results: \begin{thm-intro}[cf. Thm. \ref{Gammmammmma}] The Morita's $p$-adic Gamma function $\Gamma_p$ is a solution of a first order differential equation over the open unit disc. \end{thm-intro} Moreover we relate the radius of convergence of that differential equation to the $p$-adic valuation of certain values at \emph{positive integers} of the $L$-functions appearing in the Taylor expansion of the function $\log(\Gamma_p)$.
+We then prove a family of congruences between these values (cf. Corollary \ref{Cor : congruences}).

-and computing step by step the Radius of the $p^n$th equation.
-In our knowledge, this seems to be the first time in which it results necessary to consider a confluent family of difference equations in order to study a differential equation.
-In this sense, this seems to be the first case in which the theory of p-adic confluence of difference equation allow to prove new results for differential equations.